-Upon successful production of the Project and Comprehensive Examination, the MFA student undergoes a Final Examination.
-This Final Examination is attended by the student and committee, and includes the student's 15-minute presentation regarding the Project and its larger body of investigation, followed by a discussion with the committee.
-The committee may request a minimum of two weeks to read the student's written Comprehensive Research Statement and Project Reflection prior to the Final Examination.
+Upon successful production of the Project and Project Reflection, the MFA student undergoes a Final Examination with their committee.
+The committee may request a minimum of two weeks to read the student's written Project Reflection prior to the Final Examination.
 Prior to the MFA Project production, the student sets the date and reserves the location for the Final Examination, in consultation with the committee and the Academic Program Coordinator.

 The Final Examination is given approximately one and a half hours, and takes place not later than the Report on Final Examination deadline published by the Graduate School.
 The Report on Final Examination is distributed from the Graduate School to the project committee through the GradForms website.
 The Final Examination must take place during announced university business hours, Monday through Friday, on the Columbus campus.
-See the Graduate School Handbook Section VI for more details about the Master's Examination.
+See the Graduate School Handbook Section 6 for more details about the Master's Examination.